T3DocumentationStarter/Public-Info-055/Documentation/Configuration/Index.rst

 With TYPO3 V9 site configuration has been introduced.

-The distribution ships with a default site configuration file located in "typo3conf/ext/pizpalue/Resources/Private/FolderStructureTemplateFiles/", named "Sites_config.yaml".
-In case the folder "typo3conf/sites/" doesn't exist the default site configuration file will be added upon installation.
+The distribution ships with a default site configuration file located in "typo3conf/ext/pizpalue/Resources/Private/FolderStructureTemplateFiles/sites".
+In case the folder "typo3conf/sites/pizpalue" doesn't the default site configuration file will be added to that directory upon installation.

+Copying of the default site configuration might be disabled in the extension configuration found in the settings module.

 .. note::
    You might need to adjust the settings for the "Error Handling" as well as for the extension "news" by editing